wikwiki777/HI-Ware/README.md

 so that the site owner and other potential customers know how satisfied i am or not.

-- As a Customer, i want to select a payment method<br>
-so that i can choose how to pay for the product i.e. cc, paypal, ideal.

 - As a Admin, i want to add products<br>
 so that i can add new products the customer is able to buy.